notatuta/repeat-accumulate/README.md

 * Transmit running total of the permuted bits, modulo 2.
 If bits are *b<sub>1</sub>*, *b<sub>2</sub>*, *b<sub>3</sub>*, etc. then send *b<sub>1</sub>*, then *b<sub>1</sub>&oplus;b<sub>2</sub>*, then *b<sub>1</sub>&oplus;b<sub>2</sub>&oplus;b<sub>3</sub>*, and so on.

-Here it is used as a systematic code with *Q=3*, so first 64x64x3 bits go through the above logic, and the last 64x64 bits contain a copy of the orginal.
+In this example RA code is used as a systematic code with *Q=3*.
+First 64x64x3 bits go through the above logic.
+We'll call them *parity bits*.
+The last 64x64 bits contain a copy of the orginal.
+We'll call then *data bits*.

 Here is the transmitted message after adding exactly the same noise as in the first example:

 ![Systematic repeat-accumulate code, with noise added](images/received_ra.png)